Peasant Loaf from Ale Barme

 You can read more about its transcription here.
 The transcriptionist used white flour, which is more appropriate to the receipt, but today I am using a mixture of rye and barley flour because I want to see how well ale barme works with heavier flours.

-I have been baking bread without a recipe for at least forty years now and have my own ideas going into this.
-For example, the transcriptionist kept adding water to accommodate flour toward the end, but I know what consistency a sponge should be.
-I made this sponge with one cup of ale barme, one cup of water, and two cups of rye flour and let it set for an hour.
-Then I kneaded in the rest of the flour until the dough was right.
-It’s a bit backward from the receipt but it is the process I know.
+I made this sponge with one cup of ale barme, one cup of warm water, and two cups of rye flour and let it set for an hour.
+Then I kneaded in the rest of the flour (1.5 cups) until the dough was ready and let it rise again.

 I struggle with telling people how long to knead a loaf.
 I have been kneading bread since I was a wee one and I usually just go by feel.
-The bread is smooth, elastic and if you poke it the indentation will spring back by about half.
-I also must tell you that it pained me not to add some salt at this point, but the recipe didn’t call for it.
+The bread is smooth, elastic, and if you poke it the indentation will spring back pretty quickly.
+You can try the windowpane test test where you pull off a small chunk and stretch it out to see if it breaks.

 I shaped the loaves on my peel and let them rise a bit longer.
 I have to tell you at this point I really didn’t think it was going to work.